 At Metro Denver Pain Management (MD Pain), your physician develops a system that works for you and your pain.
 As part of your medication management program, he may provide you with:

 - Drug testing to ensure you’re taking your medication as prescribed

 - Pill counts for narcotic medications

 - Therapy to help you find other ways to manage pain

 - Alternatives to pain medication

 - Neuromodulation treatments

-At Metro Denver Pain Management, the practice uses various types of medication to help you manage your pain.
+At Metro Denver Pain Management (MD Pain), the practice uses various types of medication to help you manage your pain.
 Depending on the cause and severity of your pain, your doctor may treat your chronic pain with: